jdlib/deepdive/Motivation.md

 # Motivation

-This article describes why you want to use a fluent assertion API in general and Deep Dive in particular.
+This article describes why you want to use a fluent assertion API in general and DeepDive in particular.

 ## Assertions in JUnit and TestNG